About using SSL tools on Windows and Linux

 About SSL tools

 A variety of other SSL tools are available for purchase and download that you can use to create and set up certificates.
 If you do choose to use OpenSSL for certificate configuration, we strongly recommend that you use the version that ships with Splunk to avoid compatibility issues.
-To make sure that you are using the version provided with Splunk, set your environment to the version in
+To make sure that you are using the version provided with Splunk software, set your environment to the version in

 $SPLUNK_HOME\splunk\bin for Windows: